Kellie Harrington

-Kellie Anne Harrington (born 11 December 1989) is an Irish amateur boxer, amateur World champion and an Olympic gold medallist.
+Kellie Anne Harrington (born 11 December 1989) is an Irish amateur boxer.
+During her career she was double Olympic gold medalist, winning at Tokyo 2020 and Paris 2024, and 2018 World champion.
+Harrington also won gold medals at the 2023 European Games and European Championship.

-She was a silver medalist in the light welterweight division at the 2016 Women's World Boxing Championships.
-She won the gold medal in the lightweight division at the 2018 Women's World Boxing Championships and won the gold medal in the lightweight division at the Tokyo 2020 Olympic Games on 8 August 2021.

 Career

 She won a silver medal in the lightweight division at the 2017 Women's European Union Boxing Championships and a bronze at the 2018 Women's European Boxing Championships.

 She won the gold medal in the lightweight division at the 2018 Women's World Boxing Championships.
 She was the silver medallist in the light welterweight division at the 2016 Women's World Boxing Championships.

 2020 Summer Olympics

 Harrington won the 2020 European Boxing Olympic Qualification Tournament, by defeating Caroline Dubois on a split decision in the final.

 Harrington was part of the Ireland team at the 2020 Summer Olympics.
 She was one of the flag bearers for Ireland at the opening ceremony on 23 July.
 She competed in the lightweight division of the boxing competition.
 In her first fight, she defeated Rebecca Nicoli 5–0 to advance to the quarter-finals, where she then defeated Imane Khelif 5–0 to guarantee at least a bronze medal.
 In her semi-final on 5 August, Harrington defeated Sudaporn Seesondee 3–2 to advance to the final.
-In her final on 8 August, Harrington defeated Beatriz Ferreira 5–0 winning the gold medal, becoming Ireland's third Olympic boxing champion.
+In her final on 8 August, Harrington defeated Beatriz Ferreira 5–0, winning the gold medal and becoming Ireland's third Olympic boxing champion.
 President Michael D. Higgins, Taoiseach Micheál Martin congratulated Harrington on her win, along with Katie Taylor and Michael Carruth.